Professor of Theoretical chemistry

 Other responsibilities since 2010

-- Chairman of the exam committee of the MSc curriculum Chemistry (Leiden), until 2015
+- Chair of the exam committee of the MSc curriculum Chemistry (Leiden), until 2015.

-- Member of the WGS (advisory committee on the use of Dutch supercomputers) since 2007
+- Member of the NWO-EW committee "Wetenschappelijk Gebruik Supercomputers" (WGS, advisory committee on the use of Dutch supercomputers) between 2007 and 2017, Chair of this committee between 2017 and 2018.

-- External member to PhD committees in Germany and Spain
+- External member to PhD committees in Germany, France, and Spain.

-- Reviewer for Applied Surface Science, Astronomy and Astrophysics, Chemical Science, Chemical Physics, Chemical Physics Letters, Journal of Chemical Physics, Journal of Computational Physics, Journal of Physical Chemistry A-C, Journal of Physical Chemistry Letters, Nature Communications, Physical Chemistry Chemical Physics, Physical Review Letters, Physical Review B, Science, Surface and Interface Analysis, and Surface Science
+- Reviewer for e.g. Applied Surface Science, Astronomy and Astrophysics, Chemical Science, Chemical Physics, Chemical Physics Letters, Journal of Chemical Physics, Journal of Computational Physics, Journal of Physical Chemistry A-C, Journal of Physical Chemistry Letters, Nature Communications, Physical Chemistry Chemical Physics, Physical Review Letters, Physical Review B, Surface and Interface Analysis, Science, and Surface Science.

 Publication record including five recent representative publications